cssnr/push-artifacts-action/README.md

 **webhost** - Web host where the `dest` is available at.
 The full URL will be {webhost}/{owner}/{repo}/{run#}

 **webhook** - A Discord Webhook URL that if provided will be posted to.

-**token** - Set this to an empty string to disable comments PR comments.

 For full details see: [src/main.sh](src/main.sh)